pvs-hd-tea/LapsPython/docs/source/tutorial.rst

 #.
 Results are stored in a JSON file: The entire grammar including Python/R translations and all synthesized programs including the correct translation with the largest posterior probability as well as the incorrect translation with the largest posterior probability, if these exist.
 #.
 Descriptive statistics are computed: How many translations are correct, how many tasks are solved (i.e., have at least 1 correct translation), the min/max/mean/median percentage of correct translations per task.

-Please note that the LapsPython repository only contains the dreamcoder files necessary to run the LapsPython functionality.
-Compiled OCaml solvers and Moses, which are required to run LAPS, are not provided.

 Basic Usage
 -----------